plainionist/plainionist.github.io/_drafts/2018-02-19-Implementing-Clean-Architecture-Controller-Presenter.md

 In the MVC/MVP patterns the controller/presenter contains most of the business logic.
 In the Clean Architecture all of the business logic goes either into an use case interactor or an entity (we will talk about entities later).

-We earlier looked at this picture:
+I earlier showed you this picture:

 <img src="{{ site.url }}/assets/clean-architecture/Interactor.Controller.Presenter.png" class="dynimg"/>